 Strawberry Pies With a Cream Cheese Layer

 To give the pie more character, I added a layer of lightly sweetened cream cheese.
 Then to make the strawberry syrup less flat and offset the sweetness, I added a teaspoon of lemon juice.
 Since what attracted me to Luby’s pie in the first place was the dramatic presentation of whole strawberries, I topped the pie off with trimmed whole strawberries.
 Leaving the strawberries whole also offsets some of the sweetness from the syrup.
 That is, you get a higher strawberry to syrup ratio in every bite.

 This pie sets in about 4 hours.
 The strawberry gelatin glaze is pretty gelatinous, so make sure everyone in your group really likes Jell-O. If you are not a Jell-O fan, you may want to try a version of the pie without it, such as the one on my dish here.
 If you use that recipe, I DO recommend adding the cream cheese layer.
 That being said, my family likes strawberry flavored Jell-O and enjoyed the Jell-O gelatin coating on the berries.
 You can use just as much of it as you need to coat the strawberries or use it all.

 Glazed Strawberry Pie with Cream Cheese

-- 3/4 cup granulated sugar plus 1 tablespoons sugar divided use
+- ¾ cup granulated sugar plus 1 tablespoon sugar divided use

 - 2 tablespoons cornstarch